 5) How about the finalists, when will they be announced?

 6) Who selects the finalists and winners?

-A total of 40 finalists are selected by both the online community and Envision Kindness staff (20 by each).
-To be one of the top 20 finalists from public support, you must have the most shares, votes, comments and likes during the voting period from July 3 - July 10.
+A total of 40 finalists are selected by both the online community (public choice) and Envision Kindness staff.
+To be one of the top 20 finalists from public choice, you must have the most shares, votes, comments and likes during the voting period from July 3 - July 10.
 Votes, shares, and comments all count to points.
 The images with the top 20 point totals will become finalists.
 The other 20 finalists are selected by Envision Kindness staff based on the quality of the photo, the message of the photo, and information included by the photographer explaining what is happening in the photo.
 The winners will be chosen from our finalists by our panel of distinguished judges.

 To be one of our top 20 finalists by points, you must have the most points.

 How do you get points?
 Points are credited every time someone votes for your photo on the contest website.
 In addition, you get points from shares, likes or views of your photo on social media!
 A person can vote once every 24 hours.
 You can also get votes when someone comments on your photo!
 The contest administrators reserve the right to delete (and disqualify) any comments that are negative or do not pertain to the contest.
 The more you and others share your photo, the better your chance.
 This also helps to spread and promote kindness.

 8) Are there any other ways to be a finalist other than receiving the most votes?